OpenCoderRank: Personalized Technical Assessments with Generative AI: Related Work

 \section{Related Work}

 Educators and interviewers around the world are increasingly using LLMs to create innovative methods to teach programming and develop the technical skills of students \cite{chu2025llm, zhang2024simulating, chu2025uniedu}.
-For example, \citet{puadurean2024automated} introduced BugSpotter, which uses LLMs to auto-generate buggy Python code exercises that help students develop proficiency in bug localization by designing failing test cases. \citet{liffiton2023codehelp} developed CodeHelp, an LLM-powered tool that provides on-demand programming assistance without directly revealing solutions. \citet{kannam2025code} designed live oral coding interviews to evaluate student proficiency based on take-home work.
+For example, \cite{puadurean2024automated} introduced BugSpotter, which uses LLMs to auto-generate buggy Python code exercises that help students develop proficiency in bug localization by designing failing test cases. \cite{liffiton2023codehelp} developed CodeHelp, an LLM-powered tool that provides on-demand programming assistance without directly revealing solutions. \cite{kannam2025code} designed live oral coding interviews to evaluate student proficiency based on take-home work.
+Besides technical assessments, LLMs have also been explored for other technical educational purposes such as reducing educator workload \cite{del2024evaluating,jordan2024need,phung2023generative}, teaching students debugging strategies for programming \cite{kafai2019rethinking,whalley2021novice}, etc. We provide a detailed comparison of \opencoderrank\ with existing tools in the literature, as summarized in Table \ref{tab:comparison}.

+\textbf{\underline{Our study:}} While the above mentioned tools focus on enhancing learning and developing skills, they do not fully address critical challenges in technical assessments in the current scenario.
+Motivation for industry is different, recruiters primarily aim to test whether students possess fundamental problem-solving skills and can think critically under pressure.
+To evaluate this, companies often rely on targeted programming tasks designed to test whether students arrive at the correct output efficiently.
+This outcome-focused evaluation contrasts with many existing educational tools that prioritize guiding the student through the learning process rather than simulating real-world test conditions.
+Hence, there is a gap between what students practice in academic settings and what they are expected to demonstrate during industry hiring.

 \opencoderrank\ bridges the gap between problem-setters and problem-solvers by combining the flexibility of learning platforms with the rigor of industry-style assessments.
 It ensures academic integrity, rapid setup and deployment and a framework for creating customized challenges.